This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 The USB-C ports on your MacBook Pro are used for almost everything, from charging to data transfer.
 But when they decide to stop working, they can bring your productivity to a screeching halt.

 In this article, I’ll help you solve your USB-C port issue by walking you through possible reasons.
-I’ll consider four reasons why your USB-C ports may have gone on strike – whether it needs an SMC reset, a faulty USB device, or just plain old dust buildup.
+I’ll consider four reasons why your USB port may have gone on strike – whether it needs an SMC reset, a faulty USB device, or just plain old dust buildup.

-I’ll also give you details about Apple Support and some common questions.
+I’ll also give you details to Contact Apple Support and some common questions.
 So, let’s get started.

 First Things First